Skip to main content

 )

-:::note In this chaos experiment, there is no need to recover the chaos action.
+In this chaos experiment, there is no need to recover the chaos action.
 This is because HelloWorldChaos is a OneShot experiment.
-For the chaos experiment type you developed, you can implement the logic of the recovery function as needed. :::
+For the chaos experiment type you developed, you can implement the logic of the recovery function as needed.

 Verify the experiment